-Engineer-Procure-Construct (EPC) method lends itself more to lump sum turn key projects where the contractor is fully responsible for the construction of the project This means that the design engineer has direct contracts with the contractor.
+The Engineer-Procure-Construct (EPC) project delivery method lends itself more to lump sum turnkey projects where the engineer is fully responsible for construction of the project.
+This means the design engineer has direct contracts with the contractor.
 Syblon Reid is well positioned to support this type of delivery method.

 EARLY CONTRACTOR INVOLVEMENT/CONSTRUCTION MANAGER AT RISK

 Early Contractor Involvement (ECI)/Construction Manager at Risk (CMAR) is an innovative contracting method similar to EPC that is used now by some owners.
 In this method, the contractor is brought on board during the design phase to provide constructability input, realistic construction schedules and more accurate cost information for funding needs.

 The advantages to this delivery method are when: